Why study abroad?

 - Disability Rights and Laws Internationally vs. the ADA: Some information on how to research disability rights in your host country

 - Disability Rights Education and Defense Fund—List of disability laws by country

 - You can also follow @DREDF on Twitter or on Facebook for up to date information, as well as to ask country-specific questions.

 If you receive academic accommodations at WMU, you may also want them while you’re abroad.
 While you’re still in the planning stages of your journey, arrange a meeting with Disability Services for Students.
-They can discuss with you which accommodations you feel you will need.

 Questions to ask: